 - never guarantee that any product or service will be featured.

-- never guarantee the approach that will be taken in dealing with the product or service – for example never suggest it will get a glowing review.
+- never guarantee the approach that will be taken in dealing with the product or service – for example never suggest that it will get a glowing review.

 - always inform suppliers that they cannot refer to your news organisation in selling their products.

-- only give on-air, online or in-print credits if clearly editorially justified.
+- give on-air, online or in-print credits only if clearly editorially justified.